 - Mood swings

-Always see a doctor if you, your child or a loved one has received any kind of blow to the head and is experiencing any of the symptoms above.
-Immediate and emergency medical care is of the utmost importance to determine any damage that may have been done.
+Ensure that you see a doctor if you, your child, or a loved one has received any kind of blow to the head and is experiencing any of the signs above.
+Receiving emergency medical care immediately after a brain injury is very important to ensure proper determination of any damage that may have occurred.

 Your Los Angeles Brain Injury Lawyers

-We accept brain injury cases on a contingency fee basis, meaning we will not collect any fees until a result is obtained for you.
-Our brain injury lawyers at McNicholas & McNicholas, LLP understand the stress caused by these types of injuries and have the resources necessary to get you the quality results that you deserve and recoup the cost of medical care.
+We accept brain injury cases on a contingency fee basis, which means that our firm will not be collecting any fees until after you have obtained a result.
+Our brain injury lawyers at McNicholas & McNicholas, LLP are sympathetic to the stress that these injuries cause and have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
 It’s important to act quickly when you or a loved one has been injured.
-Contact our office today at 310-474-1582.
+Contact us today to discuss your claim and start the path to recovery at 310-474-1582.